Save, View and Remove Passwords in Chrome Password Manager

 2. Chrome Password Manager

 All saved usernames and passwords along with all never saved sites are saved in Chrome password manager tool.
-Follow the below steps to go password manager in Chrome:
+Follow the below steps to go password manager in Chrome versions 69 or less:

 - Click the three vertical dots icon at the top right corner of your browser and choose “Settings”.